-- the employee's name and, if under 21 years of age, their date of birth; - the employer's name and Australian Business Number (if any); - the name of the WA award that applies (in this case the Cleaners and Caretakers Award); - date the employee commenced employment with the employer; - for each day of work: - the time at which the employee started and finished work; - o period/s for which the employee was paid; and - o details of work breaks including meal breaks; - for each pay period: - o the employee's designation (such as full time, part time, casual) and employee classification; - o the gross and net amounts paid to the employee; - o any amount withheld as tax; and - o all deductions from pay and the reasons for them; - any incentive based payment, bonus, loading, penalty rates or other monetary allowance or entitlement; - all leave taken, whether paid, partly paid or unpaid;
+- the employee's name and, if under 21 years of age, their date of birth; - the employer's name and Australian Business Number (if any); - the name of the WA award that applies (in this case the Cleaners and Caretakers Award); - date the employee commenced employment with the employer; - for each day of work: - o the time at which the employee started and finished work; - o period/s for which the employee was paid; and - details of work breaks including meal breaks; - for each pay period: - o the employee's designation (such as full time, part time, casual) and employee classification; - o the gross and net amounts paid to the employee; - o any amount withheld as tax; and - o all deductions from pay and the reasons for them; - any incentive based payment, bonus, loading, penalty rates or other monetary allowance or entitlement; - all leave taken, whether paid, partly paid or unpaid;

-- the following matters relating to superannuation: - the date on which each superannuation contribution was made, the amount of the contributions, the period over which the contributions were made, the name of any fund to which a contribution was made; - o how the employer worked out the amount of superannuation owed; and - o any choice made by the employee as to which fund their contributions are to be made and the date on which the choice was made; - the information necessary for the calculation of and payment of long service leave under the LSL Act.
-Employers are also be required to comply with the record keeping requirements in the LSL Act.
-Visit www.dmirs.wa.gov.au/longserviceleave for details; - any other information necessary to show that the pay and benefits received by the employee comply with the WA award and other legal obligations such as employee entitlements under the MCE Act or LSL Act; and - any other information required by the WA award to be recorded.
+- the following matters relating to superannuation: - the date on which each superannuation contribution was made, the amount of the contributions, the period over which the contributions were made, the name of any fund to which a contribution was made; - o how the employer worked out the amount of superannuation owed; and - o any choice made by the employee as to which fund their contributions are to be made and the date on which the choice was made; - the information necessary for the calculation of and payment of long service leave under the Long Service Leave Act 1958.
+Employers are also required to comply with the record keeping requirements in the Long Service Leave Act 1958.
+Visit Long service leave for details; - any other information necessary to show that the pay and benefits received by the employee comply with the WA award and other legal obligations such as employee entitlements under the Minimum Conditions of Employment Act 1993 or Long Service Leave Act 1958; and - any other information required by the WA award to be recorded.